 - John Deere Z345 M ZTrak Zero-Turn Riding Mower

-The impressive 42 inch ASL deep deck delivers unmatched quality cuts, trimming capabilities and grass processing at higher speeds.
+The impressive 42 inches ASL deep deck delivers unmatched quality cuts, trimming capabilities, and grass processing at higher speeds.
 It’s capable of side discharge, mulching, and collecting leaves or grass using an optional rear bagger.

 - Powerful performance.

 - Easy maintenance.

 It allows you to Mo tow or trims at optimal speeds.
 It comes with a 42-inch two-blade mowing deck that can resolve their toughest yard conditions, giving you a professional finish that others will envy.